Welcome

 Common worship at Church of the Loving Shepherd is the heart of our congregation’s life and work.
 The late Alexander Schmemann, professor at St. Vlaldimir’s Theological Seminary, once commented that when we start out the door to join with others for worship, we are starting to build the Church.
 Likewise, we believe that each member’s daily spiritual life contributes to building our worship together on Sundays and holy days.
 Worship begins when the first worshipper enters and is seated quietly (though some tell us their worship experience begins when they enter the grounds).

-Each Sunday at 10 AM we gather in “The Barn Chapel” (or occasionally on the grounds) to worship in an order rooted in formal traditions, but in a fashion relaxed enough to accommodate members whose root traditions are less structured.
+Each Sunday at 10:00 a.m. we gather in “The Barn Chapel” (or occasionally on the grounds) to worship in an order rooted in formal traditions, but in a fashion relaxed enough to accommodate members whose root traditions are less structured.
 You might understand our worship easily if you realize that the first half of the service is about our listening for God—in silence, music, scripture and sermon—while the second half of our service is our response to God—through our affirmation of faith, our prayers, offerings, sacraments and a blessing.
 And if you are familiar with the Roman Mass, the Episcopalian Book of Common Prayer, the Lutheran Book of Worship, or even a “high Scots” Presbyterian service, you would find elements familiar to you.

-In addition to worship on Sunday mornings, we observe most holy days.
+In addition to worship on Sunday mornings, we observe many holy days.
 Specific times of worship for those days can be found on our web calendar.
 We follow both the liturgical year—Advent, Christmas, Epiphany, Lent, Holy Week, Easter, Ascension, Pentecost and Trinity, and the “Common Lectionary”—the three year cycle of readings from Scripture shared by many denominations.

 For a true feeling of worship here, there’s nothing like a visit.
 And while you will be warmly greeted, we don’t indulge in “arm-twisting.”